 Ryan Caldwell is Co-Founder and Chief Investment Officer of Chiron Investment Management.
 From 2000 through the end of his tenure as co-portfolio manager in 2014, he helped lead portfolio management decision-making at Waddell & Reed for a suite of funds with AUM totaling US$45 billion, including Ivy Asset Strategy, W&R Asset Strategy, and Ivy Funds/VIP.

 In 2009, Mr. Caldwell was named to Institutional Investor’s list of “Rising Stars of Mutual Funds”, and in 2007 was a finalist for “Morningstar Manager of the Year”.

-Managing Director, Hedge Fund Strategies, Hong Kong
+Managing Director, Hedge Fund Strategies, GCM Grosvenor

 Ms. Han is a member of the Hedge Fund Strategies Research Team and serves on the Global Investment Council.
 Located in the Hong Kong office, she is the Strategy Head of Asia and other globally oriented strategies.
 Prior to joining GCM Grosvenor, from 2008 to 2012, she was a Managing Director at China Investment Corporation, where she co-managed the hedge fund allocation portfolio.